apache/tvm/docs/langref/relay_expr.rst

 of arguments they will accept can vary based on the type arguments given at call sites.

+Type parameters are classified by *kind* and can only appear in parts of the type signature where their kind is appropriate (e.g., type parameters of kind :code:`Shape` can only appear where a shape would be expected in a tensor type); for a full discussion, see `the documentation on type parameters`__.

+__ `Type Parameter`_

 For example, one can define a polymorphic identity function for any Relay type as follows: